cdkrot/scanner2web/README.txt

 It is written in pure wsgi, and will run on any wsgi-capable server.

-You just need to install it on linux machine with scanner, and give other people weh address to use.
+You just need to install it on linux or unix machine with scanner, and give other people web address to use.

 Requirements
 ------------

 * python3, for running the scanner2web itself.
-* scanimage, for interacting with scanner.
+* scanimage (from sane), for interacting with scanner.
 * convert (from imagemagick), for on-the-fly convertions to png.

 Checking: